 My name is Collin Hendershot.
 For my Junior Independent Study project I observed the effect of concavity on the aerodynamics of high speed automobiles.
 The two important aerodynamic characteristics of automobiles are downforce and drag.
 Downforce is the force of air pushing a car toward the road and drag is the force on the car from air opposing the forward motion of the car.
 Downforce increases a car’s stability and turning speed, and drag decreases a car’s top speed and fuel economy.
 An aerodynamically efficient car will have a high downforce to drag ratio.
 To increase a vehicles downforce designers often include a rear wing on the car.
 I designed 5 different rear wings with a leading edge defined by the function

 which creates wings with increasing concavity as the value for a increases (Figure 1).
 The downforce and drag for each wing was recorded and then the downforce to drag ratio of each wing was calculated.
-The results are pictured in Figure 2 and the = 2 wing design has the largest downforce to drag ratio, 3.8, therefore it is the most efficient wing design.
+The results are pictured in Figure 2 and the a = 2 wing design has the largest downforce to drag ratio, 3.8, therefore it is the most efficient wing design.

 I have always thought that one of the most outdated technologies we currently employ in the large scale is propellers for ships.
 While this isn’t a critical fault in our world it does lead to a lot of inefficiencies.
 Modern trade ships and super-tankers use millions of tons of fuel annually.
 This does a great deal of damage to the environment.
 Air travel was also largely propeller based at its inception, but since then several new types of engine have been developed.
 Most notably the Scramjet engine ingests air and mixes it with fuel at supersonic speed, exhausting the combustion results to produce thrust.
 This is a highly effective method of producing thrust, one which has been able to produce speeds of Mach 12.
 For reference, at Mach 12 one could travel the entire distance of the equator in less than three hours.
 I believe that it is possible to take some of the principles of the Scramjet engine and develop a version for generating thrust underwater.